 What to Expect During Mediation

 Pursuing a lawsuit is a lengthy process.
 There are lots of steps before a case is resolved.
 One way that a lawsuit can be resolved is through mediation.
-Mediation is a guided settlement negotiation performed by a neutral 3rd party as an attempt to settle a lawsuit.
+Mediation is a guided settlement negotiation performed by a neutral third party in an attempt to settle a lawsuit.

 There are a few helpful things to remember while going through the mediation process: